M-S-KHAN/hadith-inc/README.md

 # Hadith Inc. (Hadith Bot for Telegram)

-The Hadith Bot is a Telegram bot designed to deliver a daily Hadith from major Islamic texts, such as Sahih Bukhari, Sahih Muslim, and Al-Tirmidhi, to subscribers.
+The Hadith Bot is a Telegram bot designed to deliver a daily Hadith from major Islamic texts, specifically Sahih Bukhari, Sahih Muslim, and Al-Tirmidhi, to subscribers.

 Join the Telegram bot: [Hadith Inc.](https://t.me/HadithIncBot) Follow the bot on Instagram: [Hadith Inc.](https://www.instagram.com/hadith.inc/)